KimHoem/testGit/README.md

 It is pretty fun. :)
 ## This fix
 This feature that i'm typing now has been requested from a user (me) through the issues section.
+There is now a second thing that i'm trying to say, but i'm just not able to do so.